MicrosoftLearning/IC-001T00-Microsoft-Cloud-for-Healthcare/Instructions/Labs/Lab02_Azure Health Bot.md

     ![Graphical user interface, text, application, Word Description automatically generated](./IMAGES/Lab02/L2P49.png)

-1. Assign the **Omnichannel Agent** role to the Bot User as you did for your own user in the previous task.
+1. If necessary, assign the **Omnichannel Agent** role to the Bot User as you did for your own user in the previous task.
 This will allow the bot to act as an omnichannel agent like your user.

     ![Table Description automatically generated with medium confidence](./IMAGES/Lab02/L2P50.png)